-Dry January is a month-long period (in January, duh) where you abstain from drinking even the slightest drop of booze.
-Some people do it as a way of raising funds for charities, to detox after the Christmas period or just out of personal choice.
+Dry January is a month-long period (in January, duh) where you abstain from drinking even the slightest drop of alcohol.

-Either way, it’s become more popular in recent years.
+Either way, it’s become more of a popular notion in recent years.
 In fact, 3.1 million people in the UK are doing Dry January 2019.

-I, like so many others, went to university and grew up in the binge-drinking culture thinking it was the norm to go OUT out multiple times per week and exceed the recommended intake.
+After all, I (like so many others) went to university and grew up in the binge-drinking culture thinking it was the norm to go OUT out multiple times per week and exceed the recommended intake.

 However, as I’ve got older and become a full-blown adult (the struggle is real, I know), I’ve realised that the way I used to live wasn’t necessarily healthy for my body nor my mind.

 Plus, I wasn’t drinking because I enjoyed drinking.
 I was drinking because everybody else was doing it and I wanted to fit in.
 And there’s no valour in that.